-We are now accepting orders for fall harvest.
-We have a limited supply, so please complete and submit an order form to reserve your plants.
-We will contact you closer to harvest season (mid-September) to coordinate your order, pick-up dates, or let you know if we are out of stock.
+We are now accepting orders for spring harvest.
+We have a limited supply, so please submit an order online to reserve your plants.
+Pick-up dates can be flexible, beginning mid-April through early May.
+When purchasing through our webstore, be sure to put your preferred pick-up dates in the comments section.
+Pick-up will be at our office in Scottville.
+If you need your order shipped, please make a note of that in the comments section as well.
+You will be charged $35 shipping for every 3 bundles of 500 (one box).
+Call the office to make arrangements for out of state orders.
 Please keep in mind that we do not have staff on hand that are consistently harvesting, so it may take up to 2 weeks to process your order.

 American beachgrass plantings are established vegetatively with culms (plants).
 Enough moisture should be present so when an opening is made with a spade, the sand will not run back into the hole.
 If there is too much dry sand on the surface, scrape it away before the planting slot is opened.
 A narrow tile spade or planting bar may be used for hand planting.
 There have been mixed results in using a machine tree planter on large areas.
 When planting, protect the culms from wind and sun so they do not dry out.